boomernag/activity-challenges/README.md

     - Possiblity to add other users as "friends" and see their feed.
     - Create a group of friends that can be included in a cluster of challenges, so when the cluster starts it starts for every one who is part of that group.
     - Add media to challenges to visually describe how the challenge is supposed to be performed.
+    - Confirmation/Validation message when user wants to delete challenge.

 # Technologies Used